swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

 based on whether or not the package author has defined a custom module map in the mixed target:
 - If there is a custom module map, then the overlay is created over the directory that contains the custom module map.
-The overlay has two
+The overlay has the following
   responsibilities:
-    1. Redirect the path to the custom module map to the intermediary module map.
-This means that when the custom module map is read from, the contents will instead come from the intermediary module map.
-This is done to avoid a module redeclaration error from there being two discoverable, distinct module maps.
-    2. Add the generated interop header to the directory.
+    1. Add the generated interop header to the directory.
 This will enable the header to be imported within this target via `#import MixedTarget-Swift.h`.
 - If there is no custom module map, then the overlay is created over the